Open-FinLLMs: Open Multimodal Large Language Models for Financial Applications: Open-FinLLMs: Open Multimodal Financial LLMs

-We utilize CLIP \citep{radford2021learningtransferablevisualmodels} as our visual encoder in conjunction with the FinLlaMA language decoder, fine-tuning the model on our multimodal instruction dataset.
-Our approach follows the training framework established by LLaVA-1.5 \citep{liu2023llava}, implementing a two-stage instruction-tuning process.

-\textbf{Stage 1 Multimodal Alignment:} In this initial stage, we aim to align the vision encoder's output with the language model's embedding space.
+\textbf{Multimodal Instruction Finetuning.} We utilize CLIP \citep{radford2021learningtransferablevisualmodels} as our visual encoder in conjunction with the FinLlaMA language decoder, fine-tuning the model on our multimodal instruction dataset.
+Our approach follows the training framework established by LLaVA-1.5 \citep{liu2023llava}, implementing a two-stage instruction-tuning process. \textbf{Multimodal Alignment:} In this initial stage, we aim to align the vision encoder's output with the language model's embedding space.
 During this phase, both the vision encoder and LLM weights remain frozen.
 The key objective is to train a two-layer MLP projector to bridge the gap between the vision encoder's features and the LLM's embedding.
 For each input, consisting of an image $X_v$, instructions $X_{\text{instruct}}$ that may involve single-turn or multi-turn conversations, and the target answer $X_a$, the vision encoder processes the image data to generate a vision feature: $Z_v = g(X_v)$.
 The MLP projector then maps $Z_v$ into the embedding space of the language model: $H_v = f_{\text{MLP}}(Z_v;\theta)$, where $\theta$ represents the trainable parameters of the projector.
-The training objective is to maximize the auto-regressive likelihood: $\sum_i^L P_\theta(X_i \mid X_v, X_{\text{instruct}, <i}, X_{a, <i})$, where $L$ is the sequence length of the target answer $X_a$, and $X_{\text{instruct}, <i}$ and $X_{a, <i}$ are the tokens of instructions and answers preceding the current prediction $X_i$.

-\textbf{Stage 2 Supervised Fine-tuning:} In the second stage, we continue updating the parameters of both the language model and the MLP projector, while keeping the vision encoder's parameters frozen.
+The training objective is to maximize the auto-regressive likelihood: $\sum_i^L P_\theta(X_i \mid X_v, X_{\text{instruct}, <i}, X_{a, <i})$, where $L$ is the sequence length of the target answer $X_a$, and $X_{\text{instruct}, <i}$ and $X_{a, <i}$ are the tokens of instructions and answers preceding the current prediction $X_i$. \textbf{Supervised Fine-tuning:} In the second stage, we continue updating the parameters of both the language model and the MLP projector, while keeping the vision encoder's parameters frozen.
 We maintain the same autoregressive training objective as the previous stage but apply it to a different dataset.
 As shown in Table \ref{tab:visual-data}, we utilize LLaVA-v1.5-mix665k and Evol-Instruct as our primary training data sources.